SORMAS-Foundation/SORMAS-Project/docs/SERVER_CUSTOMIZATION.md

 day-of-week`.
 Note that this is **not** the five-field Unix cron format: the first field is seconds, and a five-field value is rejected.
 Every field accepts `*`, a number, a range (`1-5`), or a list (`1,13`).
-An increment (`*/10`, `1-5/2`) is additionally accepted, but only in the second, minute and hour fields; the day-of-month, month and day-of-week fields do not support increments, matching what the underlying EJB timer service allows.
+An increment (`*/10`, `1-5/2`) is additionally accepted, but only in the second, minute and hour fields.
+The day-of-month, month and day-of-week fields do not support increments, matching what the underlying EJB timer service allows.
 Times are interpreted in the server's default timezone, unchanged from the previous behaviour.